crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Dash, Zappy, Google Home, FlutterVikings rubber duck, Flutter mug, T-shirt, Stickers pack
 - **Requirements**:
-    - Submit 1 or more pull requests and get them approved/merged with tag <strong>hacktoberfest-special</strong> to receive a Dash ,Google Home, Zappy, FlutterVikings rubber duck, Flutter mug, T-shirt, stickers pack.
+  - Submit 1 or more pull requests and get them approved/merged with tag **hacktoberfest-special** to receive a Dash ,Google Home, Zappy, FlutterVikings rubber duck, Flutter mug, T-shirt, stickers pack.
-    - Submit 10 or more pull requests and get them approved/merged with tag <strong>hactoberfest-accepted</strong> to receive a Google Home, Zappy, FlutterVikings rubber duck, Flutter mug, T-shirt, stickers pack.
+  - Submit 10 or more pull requests and get them approved/merged with tag **hactoberfest-accepted** to receive a Google Home, Zappy, FlutterVikings rubber duck, Flutter mug, T-shirt, stickers pack.
-    - Submit 5 to 10 pull requests and get them approved/merged with tag <strong>hactoberfest-accepted</strong> to receive a Zappy, FlutterVikings rubber duck, Flutter mug, T-shirt, stickers pack.
+  - Submit 5 to 10 pull requests and get them approved/merged with tag **hactoberfest-accepted** to receive a Zappy, FlutterVikings rubber duck, Flutter mug, T-shirt, stickers pack.
-    - Submit 4 to 2 pull requests and get them approved/merged with tag <strong>hactoberfest-accepted</strong> to receive a Flutter mug, T-shirt, stickers pack.
+  - Submit 4 to 2 pull requests and get them approved/merged with tag **hactoberfest-accepted** to receive a Flutter mug, T-shirt, stickers pack.
-    - Submit 1 pull requests and get them approved/merged with tag <strong>hactoberfest-accepted</strong> to receive a T-shirt, stickers pack.
+  - Submit 1 pull requests and get them approved/merged with tag **hactoberfest-accepted** to receive a T-shirt, stickers pack.

 - **How to sign up**: Fill out this [form](https://invertase.io/community/hacktoberfest) before you start with the challenges on or before Oct.
 31, 2022.
 - **Issues**: List of [hacktoberfest-labeled issues](https://github.com/search?q=org%3Ainvertase+org%3Afluttercommunity+org%3Aatsign-foundation++label%3Ahacktoberfest+created%3A%3E2021-01-01+state%3Aopen&type=Issues)